Trade and Globalization

 Are these mechanisms supported by the data?
 Let's take a look at the available empirical evidence.

-When it comes to academic studies estimating the impact of trade on GDP growth, the most cited paper is Frankel and Romer (1999).3
+When it comes to academic studies estimating the impact of trade on GDP growth, the most cited paper is Frankel and Romer (1999).13

-In this study, Frankel and Romer used geography as a proxy for trade, in order to estimate the impact of trade on growth.
-This is a classic example of the so-called instrumental variable approach.
+In this study, Frankel and Romer used geography as a proxy for trade to estimate the impact of trade on growth.
+This is a classic example of the so-called instrumental variables approach.
 The idea is that a country's geography is fixed, and mainly affects national income through trade.
 So if we observe that a country's distance from other countries is a powerful predictor of economic growth (after accounting for other characteristics), then the conclusion is drawn that it must be because trade has an effect on economic growth.
 Following this logic, Frankel and Romer find evidence of a strong impact of trade on economic growth.

 Other papers have applied the same approach to richer cross-country data, and they have found similar results.
-A key example is Alcalá and Ciccone (2004).4
+A key example is Alcalá and Ciccone (2004).14

-Causality: Evidence from changes in labor productivity at the firm level
+Evidence from changes in labor productivity at the firm level

-If trade is causally linked to economic growth, we would expect that trade liberalization episodes also lead to firms becoming more productive in the medium, and even short run.
+If trade is causally linked to economic growth, we would expect that trade liberalization episodes also lead to firms becoming more productive in the medium and even short run.
 There is evidence suggesting this is often the case.

-Wrapping up: Trade does generate efficiency gains
+Trade does not only increase efficiency gains

 Trade has distributional consequences